Oracle slides as traders sour on the recently anointed AI darling

 The activity in the Oracle CDS market underscores continued focus from investors on the risks associated with AI, even after Nvidia’s knockout earnings results Wednesday and efforts to quell persistent questions about an AI bubble.

-Such concerns seem to have gotten the better of the market today, with the S&P 500, after being up almost 2%, reversing hard back into the red.
+Such concerns seem to have gotten the better of the market yesterday, with the S&P 500, after being up almost 2%, reversing hard back into the red.
+Today, markets are being propped up, in part, by a key Fed official's comments supporting a "near term" rate cut.

 “The price to protect against the company defaulting on its debt for five years tripled in recent months to as high as about 1.11 percentage point a year on Wednesday, or around $111,000 for every $10 million of principal protected, according to ICE Data Services.